Debjanir Rannaghar

 %Narkel diye Cholar Dal

-The day before yesterday Maa called and asked whether I remember that the next day is Nil Shoshthi or not!
+The day before yesterday Maa called and asked whether I remembered that the next day was Nil Shoshthi or not!
 That one question from my mother was enough to make me worried.
-Needless to say, I forgot, and that was exactly what was expected of me.
-I am horrible at remembering the days meant for eating vegetarian food for whatever reason and Nil shoshthi was no exception.
-Moreover, I am not much of a religious person.
-However, my mother is there to pinch me with the details I want or not.
+I had completely forgotten about it, which was not an uncommon occurrence for me.
+I am infamous for my tendency to forget about days meant for following certain religious customs such as eating vegetarian food.
+Nil Shoshthi was no exception.
+I'm not particularly religious, so I'm not too concerned about such things.
+But my mother is always there to remind me of such special days, whether I want to be reminded or not.

 %Bengali Cholar Dal